Bassett88/arkosR36S/ArkOS-Emulators-and-Ports-information.md

 Rom Folder: daphne \
 Extensions: .daphne .DAPHNE \
 Bios: None \
 Notes: Be aware that within the daphne folder is a roms folder.
 That is not an error.
 That folder is needed.
 Your laserdisc .zip files should contain a "rom name".daphne folder that must be copied to the root daphne folder.
 Make sure the "rom name".daphne folder contains a framefile ("rom name".txt) or it will not load.
 Your laserdisc .zip files must be loaded into the daphne/roms folder.
-If you're still having issues getting this to work, click [here](https://retropie.org.uk/docs/Daphne/)
+If you're still having issues getting this to work, click [here](https://retrogamecorps.com/2021/01/20/guide-daphne-on-the-rg351p-and-rg350-devices/) for a great guide and video from Retro Game Corps.

 ### Doom
 Emulator: (**lzdoom standalone**) lr-prboom \